alexGrandolph/alexGrandolph/README.md

 ### About me
-  I am a back end developer with a growing love for the full stack.
-I am a graduate of the Turing School of Software and Design.
+  I am a software engineer in Colorado with a love for the full stack.
+I am a graduate of the Turing School of Software and Design Back End Development program.
 My focus has been Ruby on Rails but recently I have been learning JavaScript through React and Python.
 I focus on Test Driven Development, Object Oriented Programming, and developer empathy.

-If I am not coding you can find me hanging out with my corgi Skeeter or reading a new horror or sci-fi book.
+If I am not coding you can find me hanging out with my corgi Skeeter, my stray String Bean, or reading a new horror or sci-fi book.

 </td><td valign="top" width="50%">